MysteryPancake/Houdini-Fun/README.md

 ## Attribute min / max / average...

 Use Attribute Promote set to "Detail" with the appropriate mode.
-The "Labs Attribute Normalize Float" and "Labs Attribute Normalize Vector" nodes are great for normalizing attributes.
+The Labs Attribute Normalize Float and Labs Attribute Normalize Vector nodes are great for normalizing attributes.

 ## Access context geometry inside solver